Saif64/Interview-prep/README.md

 # Interview-Prep

 A collection of all the necessary questions and DSA (libraries, services, editors, tools, cheatsheets, etc.)
-:blush: Here you can get all the codes built from scratch and leetcode solutions that I have done in Javascript
+:blush: Here you can get all the codes built from scratch and leetcode solutions that I have done in Javascript.
+Resources are gathered from many places and pushed into a single repository so that everyone can get what they want at a glance :smile:

  ---